 Spreads and commissions: how to calculate the real cost

-Customer service (channels and practical test)
+Customer support (channels and practical test)

-Channels: live chat 24/5, email support@hfm.com and international phone numbers (e.g. +44 numbers).
+Channels: live chat 24/5, email support@hfm.com, and international phone numbers (e.g., +44 numbers).
 HFM publishes its phone numbers and chat on the contact page.
 If you want to measure quality: send a query via chat with a specific question (deposit/withdrawal) and record the response time and the resolution.